-Tips to Manage Candidate Databases Like a Pro
+Manage Candidate Databases Like a Pro

-Use an ATS to Automate Database Management
+1. Use an ATS To Automate Database Management

 Most staffing companies and big organizations rely on Applicant Tracking Systems (ATS) to perform all their recruiting tasks, including candidate sourcing, engagement, screening, and onboarding.
 An ATS automatically allows recruiters to source candidates from multiple third-party sources (job boards, email, and social media).
 Within the ATS, once a candidate qualifies for a round, the profile is by default moved to the next level, which can be seen in the pipeline of each candidate and job post.
 This reduces the substantial amount of time spent by recruiters just to add candidates into different categories.

-Nurture Candidates in the Database
+3. Nurture Candidates Throughout the Process

 Recruitment is no longer restricted to just identifying and attracting candidates.
 Organizations now are focused on creating a long-lasting relationship with candidates to retain talent in their system.
 If done correctly, they can periodically check in with passive candidates to keep them engaged for future placements.